Questions that members frequently ask are addressed in the following FAQs:

-The College website has a “Resources” section which contains educational materials for members, such as Practice Notes, Practice Guidelines, informational articles (e.g. “Duty to Report under the Child and Family Services Act” and “Medical Assistance in Dying”) and videos (e.g. “Getting the most out of your CCP”).
+The College website has a “Resources” section which contains educational materials for members, such as Practice Notes, Practice Guidelines and informational articles.

-With well over 18,000 members throughout the province, working in diverse practice areas, it would be a challenge to provide continuing education that would be cost-effective, relevant and accessible to all members.
-In keeping with the adult education model, through the CCP, each member is expected to identify his/her own professional learning needs and activities.
-The College’s definition of learning activities is broad in order to allow all members to fully participate in the program.
+In keeping with the adult education model, through the CCP, each member is expected to identify their own professional learning needs and activities.
+The College’s definition of learning activities is broad in order to allow members to fully participate in the program.

 Does the College approve courses and workshops for professional development credits?

-No. As indicated in Question 5, the CCP is not based on credits or hours.
+No. The CCP is self-directed and based on an adult education model and is not based on credits or hours.